How the adoption of electric vehicles is changing with improvements in battery technology

 - Battery preconditioning and whether it becomes a default feature across more trims and brands.

-- Battery-as-a-service, swapping, and V2X as tools for lowering upfront cost and expanding battery utility.
+- Battery-as-a-service, swapping, V2X, and home backup as tools for lowering upfront cost and expanding battery utility.

-- AI-managed charging and longevity tools and whether they become mainstream warranty or software features.
+- Battery-management software and whether it becomes a mainstream warranty or software feature.

-- Battery passport, traceability, and recycling rules and whether they become a gatekeeper for resale, compliance, and cross-border trade.
+- Battery passport, traceability, and recycling rules and whether they become gatekeepers for resale and compliance.

 What's new